DSC-CETB/Rhythm_Music_Player/README.md

 ## Working-
-After installing and importing all the packages as mentioned in [requirements.txt](https://github.com/DSC-CETB/Rhythm_Music_Player/blob/main/requirements.txt) ,download and import the button images from [images](https://github.com/DSC-CETB/Rhythm_Music_Player/tree/main/Images) directory.Then on executing the code a music window appears ,from the menubar of the music window  go to file submenu,then click on the "how to use option" to know how to add and delete music in your playlist. or refer to the video given below to know more about the project.
+After installing and importing all the packages as mentioned in [requirements.txt](https://github.com/DSC-CETB/Rhythm_Music_Player/blob/main/requirements.txt) ,download and import the button images from [images](https://github.com/DSC-CETB/Rhythm_Music_Player/tree/main/Images) directory.On executing the code a music window appears ,from the menubar of the music window  go to file submenu,then click on the "how to use option" to know about the operation of music player. or refer to the video given below to know more about the project.

 [VIDEO](https://github.com/DSC-CETB/Rhythm_Music_Player/blob/main/music_player.py)